makyo/perfect-edition/source/qoheleth.md

 > Ramirez
 >
-> New case\, this time with scans from before the incident.
+> New case, this time with scans from before the incident.
 Another furry, you don't think that's got to do with it, do you :p
 >
 > S